Creative and Cultural Industries

 - Success stories include Brainz and Efecto Studios, the first one acquired by Jam City in 2017 and the second as it participated in the development of the video game success "ARK".

-- eSports, a young business that moves USD $ 693M around the world, arrived to Colombia through the Liga de Videojuegos Profesional (LVP).
+- eSports, a young business that moves USD $ 693M around the world, arrived in Colombia through the Liga de Videojuegos Profesional (LVP).

 Currently, 80 libraries are part of the public network of the city and 63 museums complement the cultural offer that Bogota has.